How to teach your child to clean ANY bedroom in 10 minutes

 Does your child live in a room that could serve as a set in the crime drama “CSI-Magic Kingdom”?

-It’s mind-boggling to imagine how it went from looking like the beautiful IKEA showroom you designed to what now resembles a gruesome, triple homicide in a princess-themed flophouse.
+It’s mind-boggling to imagine how your child’s room went from looking like the beautiful IKEA showroom you designed to what now resembles a gruesome, triple homicide in a princess-themed flophouse.
+Sometimes your dream of a clean room remains unattainable.

 Your friend: “Oh, how cute!
 Olivia’s bedroom door adorned with police caution tape.
 That’s so clever, so urban.
 I’d love to see how you decorated inside.”